-- Carbon monoxide and nitric oxide combine with hemoglobin to form caboxy hemoglobin which reduces oxygen carrying capacity of blood. - NO

-- Secondary pollutant can produce irritation of eyes, nose, throat and respiratory diseases. - Some aromatic hydrocarbons can cause a cancer. - Atmospheric dust containing silica may cause silicosis. - Asbestos can causeAsbestosis. - Heavy metals can affect the nervous system, damage the kidney and vision problems E.g. lead, mercury, etc...

-- Mercury can produces Minamata diseases - Radioactive substances cause severe damage to body like cancer.
+- Carbon monoxide and nitric oxide combine with hemoglobin to form caboxy hemoglobin which reduces oxygen carrying capacity of blood. - NO2 and SO2 causes diseases like asthama and bronchitis. - Secondary pollutant can produce irritation of eyes, nose, throat and respiratory diseases. - Some aromatic hydrocarbons can cause a cancer. - Atmospheric dust containing silica may cause silicosis. - Asbestos can causes Asbestosis . - Heavy metals can effect the nervous system, damage the kidney and vision problems e.g. lead, mercury, etc... - Mercury can produces minamata diseases - Radioactive substances cause severe damage to body like cancer.